 Urban Retreat at The White House, Knightsbridge

-Reopening in August, the KheraGriggs Cleanse Clinic offers bespoke colonics and waist-whittling lymphatic drainage massages, while a phalanx of therapists, doctors and practitioners will cater to all of your aesthetic desires, from tailor-made medi-facials to injectables and contouring.
-The White House feels more like a boutique hotel than a beauty destination, with bright, ritzy interiors and a restaurant on the ground floor.
+Reopening in April, the KheraGriggs Cleanse Clinic offers bespoke colonics and waist-whittling lymphatic drainage massages, while a phalanx of therapists, doctors and practitioners will cater to all of your aesthetic desires, from tailor-made medi-facials to injectables and contouring.
+The White House feels more like a boutique hotel than a beauty destination, with bright, ritzy interiors and a plant-based restaurant on the ground floor.